 - Domain: Identifies the domain in which this user is a member.

-- To view additional details for a particular action, highlight that action’s row within the results table, then click one of the option buttons that follow:
+- To view more details for a particular action, highlight that action’s row within the results table, then click one of the option buttons that follow:

-- Sub Actions: Additional actions that were performed to complete this action.
-This opens the Sub Actions dialog, which includes Action, Type, Name, and Path information.
+- Sub Actions: Extra actions that were performed to complete this action.
+This option opens the Sub Actions dialog, which includes Action, Type, Name, and Path information.

 Archiving audit trail information